Have Questions?

 518-235-1100

-Saint Peters Addiction Recovery Center is 12.2 miles from Schenectady, NY
+Saint Peters Addiction Recovery Center is 12.2 miles from Schenectady, New York

 Saint Peters Addiction Recovery Center has been providing addiction care and rehab services to residents of the Schenectady area.
 Today, Saint Peters Addiction Recovery Center provides services like motivational interviewing, cognitive/behavior therapy, vocational rehabilitation services, 12-step facilitation approach, matrix model, substance abuse counseling approach and others in line with its belief of following rehabilitation treatments that work best to help people achieve recovery.